-- (a) All timely submitted proposals will be received and placed in an envelope.
-No determination will be made on the responsiveness to the RFP at the time of submittal. - (b) No proposal will be accepted from any person after the submittal deadline. - (c) Staff will inform the Governing Board of any non-responsive proposals to the RFP and those wishing to address the above circumstances will be allowed to do so before the SETA Governing Board. - (d) Testimony to the Governing Board will be given prior to funding hearings in order to allow for consideration of all eligible proposals at one time.
+- (a) No determination will be made on the responsiveness to the RFP at the time of submittal. - (b) No proposal will be accepted from any person after the submittal deadline. - (c) Staff will inform the Governing Board of any non-responsive proposals to the RFP and those wishing to address the above circumstances will be allowed to do so before the SETA Governing Board. - (d) Testimony to the Governing Board will be given prior to funding hearings in order to allow for consideration of all eligible proposals at one time.